 This is not the first time someone with close ties to Kenney has been criticized for comments about residential schools.
 Paul Bunner, who worked as Kenney’s speechwriter from 2019 until this fall once wrote an article dismissing the “bogus genocide story” of Canada’s residential school system.

-Both Bunner and Champion are former employees of the now-defunct Alberta Report magazine.
+Both Bunner and Champion are former employees of the Alberta Report, a now defunct conservative weekly news magazine.

 Between the early 1880’s and 1996, more than 150,000 Indigenous children were taken from their families and forced to attend residential schools operated by church organizations and the Government of Canada.

 The children were strictly forbidden from practicing their culture and speaking their language and were forced to assimilate into ‘white Canada.’
 The number of school-related deaths is estimated to range from 3,200 to more than 6,000.

 The Truth and Reconciliation Commission of Canada, which was organized by the parties of the Indian Residential Schools Settlement Agreement and held its final hearing in Edmonton in 2015, recommended that provincial governments, in consultation and collaboration with Residential School survivors, Indigenous peoples, and educators create “age-appropriate curriculum on residential schools, Treaties, and Aboriginal peoples’ historical and contemporary contributions to Canada a mandatory education requirement for Kindergarten to Grade Twelve students” and implement “Kindergarten to Grade Twelve curriculum and learning resources on Aboriginal peoples in Canadian history, and the history and legacy of residential schools” (Calls to Action 62 and 63).